Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-The second statement is not as evident as the first one.
-We have to prove that the integral of the polynomial $P_{m}$ over $M$ is independent of the connection $\omega$.
-Consider a one-parameter family of connections interpolating between two given connections $\omega_{0}$ and $\omega_{1}$
+The second property is not as evident as the first one.
+We need to prove that the integral of the polynomial~$P_{m}$ over~$M$ is independent of the connection~$\omega$.
+Consider a one-parameter family interpolating between two given connections~$\omega_{0}$ and $\omega_{1}$